pythonhealthdatascience/stars-treat-simmer/README.md

   * All artifacts in this repository are linked to study researchers via ORCIDs;
   * Model code is made available under the MIT license;
   * Project dependencies managed through `renv`
+  * The simulation model is deployed as an R package via [R Universe](https://pythonhealthdatascience.r-universe.dev/treat.sim)
-  * The R code and simmer model are documented and explained in a quarto website served up by GitHub pages;
+  * The R code, simmer model, (**to do** and package) are documented and explained in a quarto website served up by GitHub pages;
   * The materials are deposited and made citatable using Zenodo;
   * [**To do**: The models are sharable with other researchers and the NHS without the need to install software.]